Chapter 4: Return Types of Template Functions in C++

 }

-In this program, we have specified only the return type of the template function get_coef() in the angle brackets while calling get_coef() assuming that the compiler will able to automatically deduce the template function argument by itself from the passed values.
+In this program, we have specified only the return type of the template function get_coef() in the angle brackets.
+We call get_coef().
+We assume that the compiler can deduce the template function argument automatically from the passed values.
 Let us now try to compile the program as follows:

 $ g++ explicit_return_type_3.cpp -o explicit_return_type_3 -Wall -Werror